Early Learning Ideas

 Using a stapler is a BIG bonus.
 Not only does a stapler excite kids, but it’s a great tool to build hand strength.

-I have some thematic mini books in my store, but you can also use the free template at the end of this article to make your own.
+I have some thematic and alphabet mini books in my store, but you can also use the free template at the end of this article to make your own.

 An Easy to Prep Activity